MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab.md

 ## Basic Setup

 - Integrate your game server with the GSDK and build it.
-More information is available in our tutorial [Integrating game servers with the PlayFab Game Server SDK (GSDK)](integrating-game-servers-with-gsdk.md).
+For more information, see [Integrating game servers with the PlayFab Game Server SDK (GSDK)](integrating-game-servers-with-gsdk.md).
-- Compress your game server and its dependencies to a zip archive, in the same way that it's uploaded to PlayFab Multiplayer platform.
-To run properly in container mode, this zip archive must also contain any system DLLs missing from the container image.
-If you are unsure of how to do so, we have instructions about how to [determine required system DLLs](determining-required-dlls.md).
+- Compress your game server and its dependencies to a zip archive.
+To run properly in container mode, the zip archive must contain any system DLLs that are not included in the container image.
+For more information, see [determine required system DLLs](determining-required-dlls.md)..

   > [!NOTE]
   > Avoid this common mistake - do not accidentally zip a folder *within* a folder in the zip.
 After zipping, browse the zip folder and double-check that your compression software did not add an extra layer of file hierarchy.